dong-w/dong-w.github.io/_pages/about.md

 * 2022.04 - 2022.09 Specially Appointed Assistant Professor, Kyushu Unversity, Japan

-Education Background
+Education Background :man_student:
 ------
 * PhD of Engineering, 2022, Nara Institute of Science and Technology, Japan.
 * Master of Engineering, 2019, Nara Institute of Science and Technology, Japan.

-For more info
+For more info :envelope:
 ------
 More info, please contact me
 ```